How to Write a Cover Letter: Step-by-Step

 Thank you for your consideration,

-Be sure to take a look at our cover letter examples before setting out to write your own cover letter.
+Congratulations!
+You now know how to write a cover letter!
+Be sure to take a look at our cover letter examples before setting out to write your own one.
 And, remember to take your time!
 A well-written, carefully considered cover letter increases your chance of connecting with a future employer, making an outstanding first impression, and landing an interview.